-In order to show full screen in Instagram and TikTok, you need to set your video side to portrait 9:16.
+In order to show full screen in Instagram, you need to set your video side to portrait 9:16.

 In webcam mode, this is done simply by selecting a portrait resolution in Loola: